 The George Bairstow Charitable Trust was set up March 2014, in memory of George Bairstow.
 The Trust aims to continue George’s considerable charitable work to ensure that people and communities can benefit from his legacy.

-- The provision of Emergency Aid
+- Provision of Emergency Aid in communities

-- Volunteering among young people
+- Encouragement of volunteering among young people

-- The enhancement of skills among young people
+- Enhancement of skills among young people

 The Trust’s programme will include events and activities to enable as many people as possible to become involved, whether as ‘doers’ or receivers.